farmerconnect/pipeline-actions/README.md

 ### aks-deploy

-Deploy a Helm application to Kubernetes in AKS.
+Deploys a Helm application to Kubernetes in AKS.

+### apply-db-migration

+Generates and applies a DB migration with Entity Framework.

 ## actions